shgninc/i3/README.md

 `volume`: volume control script. copy it to `/usr/local/bin`.

 custom shortcuts:
-* **Super + Z**: go to workspace 16 (my personal workspace)
+* **Super + Shift + f**: execute mozilla firefox
 * **Super + PrintScreen**: create a screenshot and save it to `Pictures/date.jpg`
 * **Super + Shift + PrintScreen**: create a screenshot and send it to clipboard
 * **Super + Esc**: focus on child
 * **Super + Space**: change keyboard layout
 `i3status.conf`: custom i3 bar status. this file auto loaded if you copy it to `~/.i3status.conf`
 `Xresources`: some custom config for better font rendering. copy it to `~/.Xresources` and restart your X session.
 `xorg.conf.d`: this directory contains some config files for device input management like synaptic touchpad manager (tap to click, two finger tap to right click) and etc. copy this folder to `/etc/X11/` and restart your X session.

 ## Keyboard layout